skerkour/bloom-legacy/blog/content/2019-december-update.md

 <div class="center">
   <img src="cia_triad.jpg" height="500"/>

-  The C.I.A triad
+  <a href="https://en.wikipedia.org/wiki/Information_security#Basic_principles" target="_blank" rel="noopener">The C.I.A triad</a>
 </div>

-Cryptography gives you confidentiality and integrity for your data, and paying for Bloom Drive/Notes/Phaser... gives you availability: cross-devices synchronization, always online servers...
+Cryptography gives you confidentiality and integrity for your data, and paying for Bloom gives you availability: cross-devices synchronization, always online servers...

 ### Collaboration

-Finally, humans operate in terms of networks (a.k.a communities, groups) and this is why we have included the *groups* feature, where you will be able to share a drive space, notes, tasks and so on with other peoples.
+Finally, humans operate in terms of networks (a.k.a communities, groups) and this is why we have included the *groups* feature, where you will be able to share a drive space, notes, tasks and so on with your peers.

 ## Summary